Skip to main content

 • last_name -> last_name

-Click ADD NEW MAPPING, and map at least one identifying attribute.
+Click Add Mapping, and map at least one identifying attribute.
 Using email as an example:

-An example of the email attribute mapped to the Primary Email value in the Google SAML App
+An example of attribute mapped to all relevant values in the Google SAML App

-3. Click FINISH and your application is created!
+2. Click FINISH and your application is created.

 More Resources